 Fire and Life Safety

-Fire and life safety programs at Portland State University create and maintain a fire safe environment for faculty, staff and students.
-This is done through regular fire inspections with the fire marshal’s office, emergency evacuation planning, work place safety evaluations, ADA needs evaluations, and Automatic External Defibrillators (AEDs).
+Fire and life safety programs at Portland State University are created to maintain a safe working and living environment for faculty, staff, students and visitors.
+This is done through regular fire inspections in coordination with the city fire marshal’s office, emergency evacuation planning, work place safety evaluations, ADA needs evaluations, and Automatic External Defibrillators (AEDs).

-Every two (2) years all PSU buildings receive a fire inspection from the Portland Fire Marshal’s Office.
 You can do your part by keeping your work place clutter free and fire safe.
-Some of the most common violations are as follows:
+Some of the most common violations can be avoided through prevention.

 Every building on campus has unique needs and requires its own emergency plan.
-Visit the Fire Warden page to learn more about evacuation plans.
+Visit the Evacuation Warden page to learn more about evacuation plans.

-If you have questions on fire safety or are concerned about your work place safety, please contact EHS for an evaluation.
+If you have questions about fire safety or are concerned about your work place safety, please contact EHS/Fire Prevention Manager for an evaluation.